How to Appeal A Driver's License Hearing Decision

 How to File a Driver’s License Restoration Appeal to Circuit Court

 If you do not win a restricted driver’s license at your driver’s license restoration hearing, then you can file an appeal with the circuit court.
 There are several things that must be done before you file for an appeal in circuit court.
 First, you must prepare a petition with your name, current address, birth date, and driver’s license number.
-Next, you will need a copy of the official order from the Secretary of State from your previous hearing, and all of the affidavits, reference letters, and evidence that were used at your administrative hearing or driver’s license restoration hearing.
+Next, you will need a copy of the official order from the Secretary of State from your previous hearing.
 All of these documents must be served to the Secretary of State’s Office in Lansing not less than 20 days before the hearing.
 You cannot delay too long before you complete this process, because you must file your appeal within 63 days of the Secretary of State’s final determination.
 You may be able to seek an extension of up to 182 days after the final determination if you can show good cause why you were unable to file within the deadline.

 The Standard of Review: Abuse of Discretion

 One of the most difficult things about appealing a driver’s license hearing decision to circuit court in Michigan is the standard of review.
 The legislature determines what authority to grant a judge for certain kinds of cases, and the standard of review is for an abuse of discretion for driver’s license appeals to the circuit court.
 An abuse of discretion is defined as an arbitrary, capricious, or clearly unwarranted exercise of discretion.
 This is a high bar for showing the hearing officer made the wrong decision.
 The good news is the legislature has included a provision in the MCL 257.323 to allow the court to take new testimony, so the judge is not stuck evaluating the record from the previous hearings.
 Consequently, you will have the opportunity to fortify your case for any reasons that may have prevented you from winning at the driver’s license restoration hearing.